anujkumar181609/Car-Price-Prediction-Model/README.md

 # 🚗 Car Price Prediction
-⭐ End-to-End Machine Learning Project
+⭐ End-to-End Machine Learning Web Application

 A Machine Learning web application that predicts the resale value of used cars using **Multiple Linear Regression**.
 Built to develop strong fundamentals in data preprocessing, feature engineering, model training, and real-world deployment.